justinrgarrard/world-of-naevis.net/docs/the_frontier/city_dwellers/tieflings.md

 #### Disposition

-Tieflings are, on the whole, are cruel and arrogant.
+Tieflings are, on the whole, cruel and arrogant.
 Their culture extolls the virtues of repaying favors and grudges several-fold.
 Most are lacking in any form of genuine empathy, believing it to be a mark of weak moral fiber.